TALXIS/docs/src/en/developer-guide/applications/solution-components/entity.md

 See **Conventions** below to find out how to add them properly.
 ___
-## CONVENTIONS:
+## Conventions

-### **Forms:**
+### **Forms**
-Please follow conventions in:
+Please follow conventions in: [Forms](https://docs.talxis.com/en/developer-guide/applications/solution-components/form/)

-Besides that there are few more conventions for MODEL forms.
+Besides that there are few more conventions for model forms.
 These forms should never be used in presentation layer.
 These forms are just placeholders for solution import so you need to do some customizations to mark them for other developers.

 They cannot be customized afterwards, cannot be deleted and others have to be sure on the first sight that they cannot use them.